 IPv6 & Domain Name System Security Extension (DNSSEC) – Testing will be completed using public tools and browser plug-ins, including data provided by Verisign and Infoblox.
 Sites adopting IPv6 and/or DNSSEC will receive bonus points.

-Server and SSL Configuration – Sites will be evaluated using a combination of data and tools from DigiCert, GlobalSign, Hardenize, High-Tech Bridge SA, Qualys Labs, Security Scorecard, SiteLock and Symantec.
+Server and SSL Configuration – Sites will be evaluated using a combination of data and tools from DigiCert, High-Tech Bridge SA, Qualys Labs, Security Scorecard, SiteLock and Symantec.
 These tools provide visibility into the server architecture, configuration and digital certificates.
-Testing checks for weak keys, protocols, algorithms, and server misconfigurations that can enable attackers to exploit system vulnerabilities and compromise SSL communications.
-A blended score from the results of these tools makes up the vast majority of the 100 baseline points in this category.
-New in 2017, baseline scoring will also include assessment of whether a site has a vulnerability reporting mechanism discoverable from the home page (via link or search).
-Responsible and coordinated vulnerability disclosure reporting is widely recognized as a best practice and security fundamental for the U.S. Department of Commerce, NTIA and the FTC.
+Testing checks for weak keys, protocols, algorithms and server misconfigurations that can enable attackers to exploit system vulnerabilities and compromise SSL communications.
+Sites are also examined for application and network security, IP reputation and patching cadence.
+A blended score from the results of these tools makes up the 100 baseline points in this category.

-Organization Validation (OV) certificates receive neutral scoring, while sites with Domain Validated (DV) and self-signed certificates receive a penalty.
-Organization Validation (OV) and Extended Validation (EV) practices contain the verified name of the entity that controls the website.
+Organization Validation (OV) and Domain Validated (DV) certificates receive neutral scoring.
+Organization Validation (OV) and Extended Validation (EV) certificates contain the verified name of the entity that controls the website.
 Certificate authorities (CAs) issuing these certificates check with third parties to establish the official name of the organization and where they are located.
 By contrast, Domain-Validated certificates are typically verified through automated processes.
 A DV certificate contains no identifying information in the organization name field.
 Typically, this value just re-states the domain name or simply says "Not Validated."
-Although the certificate supports transaction encryption, the end-user cannot trust the certificate to confirm who is on the other end.
+Although the certificate supports transaction encryption, the end-user cannot confirm the identity of the organization on the other end.

 Extended Validation SSL Certificates (EV SSL) – EV SSL offers visible confirmation of site identity to the user.
 The 2017 analysis will focus on all sites with SSL connections, not limiting the evaluation to consumer facing e-commerce or banking sites.
 Cybercriminals target business-to-business, social networking and government sector sites with non-EV Certificates.
 Acquiring an Extended Validation certificate requires extensive verification by the certificate authority.
 Sites with EV SSL Certificates receive bonus points.